PORTUGAL 10 Days

 Explore Coimbra - home to the oldest and most prestigious university in Portugal.

-Coimbra is a fascinating and vibrant city with all which is associated with a university town.
+Coimbra is a fascinating and vibrant city with all that is associated with a university town.

-The picturesque town consist of medieval quarters, where cobblestone streets are flanked by bars, boutiques & eateries.
+The picturesque town consists of medieval quarters, where cobblestone streets are flanked by bars, boutiques & eateries.

 Overnight: Pinhao (2 nights)